 After weeks or months of training, the female body will be ready to kick those contractions into full gear and labor will begin.
 In order to recognize these new pains and active labor, there are a few labor specific body changes to watch out for.

-You know you are in active labor:
+Here are some early labor symptoms and signs to let you know you are in active labor:

 Prior to or during labor the following can happen:

 - Lower back pain will appear and be persistent enough to make mom feel uncomfortable.
 This lower back pain may feel as though you are about to start a menstrual cycle.

 - The mucus plug blocking the cervical opening will pass out through the vagina.
 The plug may appear as a white spot on the underwear when using the bathroom.
 Passing the mucus plug can happen hours, days, or weeks before labor.
 Or it can happen during labor.

 - A brown discharge may appear in the underwear.
 This brown liquid may appear to be mixed with a mucus consistency matter.